 Jerry: He's a mystery wrapped in a Twinkie.

-On NCIS, Tony once refers to Abby as, "A paradox wrapped in an oxymoron, smothered in contradictions and terms."
+- On NCIS, Tony once refers to Abby as "A paradox wrapped in an oxymoron, smothered in contradictions in terms."

 Sara: What is this thing?
 What is the Witchblade?

 Kenneth: A mystery, wrapped in a riddle, and cloaked in a conundrum.